AxReds/RPi-TMon/README.md

 The script can be executed as a ***bash*** console command or scheduled in ***cron***.

-To run it as a ***bash*** console command, first ensure to add exectute attribute to the file in your directory do the following:
+To run it as a ***bash*** console command, ensure to add execute attribute to the file in your directory by running the following command:

     chmod +x ./RPi-TMon.py
-    ffff
-    cccc

 To schedule in ***cron*** do the following:
  1. `sudo crontab -e`  <*if it is the first time you run it, choose your editor*>